Crimea on bumpy road to becoming a Russian province

 "We have to change all our logistics.
 Ukraine's reaction is unpredictable.
 We are redirecting everything through Russia," said Alexander Batalin, chairman of Phiolent, which supplies 90 percent of all power tools in Ukraine.

-The Simferopol-based firm is a significant player in the local economy with 1,800 employees and a turnover of about 1 billion rubles ($28 million).
+The Simferopol-based firm is a significant player in the local economy with 1,800 employees and a turnover of about 1 billion roubles ($28 million).

 Its future is now uncertain.
 Batalin says he does not yet know who will take control of the more than 50 percent once owned by Ukrainian state.